Dimezis/BlurView/BlurView_3.0.md

 content to achieve the same effect.

 It's a radical rewrite, so I expect some things to be broken.
 Please report any issues you find.

+## Scale factor

+The scale factor was always used in BlurView to reduce the size of the View snapshot to improve the blur performance at the cost of snapshot (and blur) quality/precision.
+Right now the default scale factor is set to 4 down from 6 in the previous versions.
+You can also now control it by passing it to `setupWith()` method.
+On API <31 the scale factor is a key part to make the blur perform reasonably well, but on newer versions the performance difference is not as immediately noticeable, although I haven't measured it :)